Remind Me Again?

 Actually, these Smart Lists will update as you work and give you a quick overview of what you have going on at any time. – Very cool.

-In the end, all of your reminders will be organized by Lists.
+In the end, when you are all set up, all of your reminders will be organized by Lists.

 Then, across from the name of the list you can see how many reminders are in that list.